beardymcjohnface/workshop2022/pages/superfocus.md

 More importantly, you should notice the files, `output_subsystem_level_1.xls` `output_subsystem_level_1.xls` `output_subsystem_level_1.xls` .
 Each of these files provides details on the prevalence of each function belonging to the corresponding level.
 All three levels are contained in the file `output_all_levels_and_function.xls`

-To look at the level 1 output run the commands
+To look at the level 1 output run the command
 ```
-less output_subsystem_level_1.xls
+column -t -s $'\t' -n string output_subsystem_level_1.xls  | less
 ```

 Here the first four columns correspond to the normalised read counts of each sample, and the second four columns contain the percent abundance of each function.